 You may find it helpful to write out the number with a decimal point after it.
 The decimal point moves three places to the left for every unit you move up (e.g. from grams to kilograms) and three places to the right every time you move down a unit (e.g from grams to milligrams).
 You need to move the decimal point six places if you move through two units (e.g from milligrams to nanograms).

-Some drug calculations may involve working out the volume of solution needed to give the required dose of a drug.
+Some drug calculations might involve working out the volume of solution needed to give the required dose of a drug.
 One way to tackle these types of questions is to set up a simple equation where X is the variable you are trying to find.
 For example:

 You are asked to give a patient weighing 50 kg a 1 mg/kg IV injection.
 The syringe contains 100 mg in 2 ml.
 What volume of the solution in the syringe do you need to give?

 So the patient weighs 50 kg and you need to give 1 mg per kg.
 1 x 50 mg = 50 mg.
 Therefore you need to give a total dose of 50 mg.

 The question states there is 100 mg in 2 ml.
 You need to give 50 mg and therefore need to find out what volume contains 50 mg.

 You can set up an equation where X is the volume of the solution you are trying to find:

 Rearrange the equation to find X:

-Some questions may give you a concentration in the form of a percentage, for example, a patient is given a 5% solution of a drug.
-By convention, this means there are 5 g of the drug in every 100 mL.
-You can then use this information to work out what volume of a solution you need to give in order to give the patient the correct dose of a drug.
+Some questions might give you a concentration in the form of a percentage – for example, a patient is given a 5% solution of a drug.
+By convention, this means there are 5 g of the drug in every 100 ml.
+You can then use this information to work out what volume of a solution you need to give for the correct dose.

 You are asked to give a patient 10 g of the drug WondaDrug.
 This comes as a 5% solution in bags containing 1 L. What volume of the 1 L bag do you need to give?